 May 1, 2018 - The Journal of the American Medical Association publishes a study that finds synthetic opioids like fentanyl caused about 46% of opioid deaths in 2016.
 That's a three-fold increase compared with 2010, when synthetic opioids were involved in about 14% of opioid overdose deaths.
 It's the first time that synthetic opioids surpassed prescription opioids and heroin as the primary cause of overdose fatalities.

-June 7, 2018 - White House announces a new multimillion dollar public awareness advertising campaign to combat opioid addiction.
-The first four ads of the campaign are all based on true stories illustrating the extreme lengths young adults have gone to get a hold of the powerful drugs.
+June 7, 2018 - The White House announces a new multimillion dollar public awareness advertising campaign to combat opioid addiction.
+The first four ads of the campaign are all based on true stories illustrating the extreme lengths young adults have gone to obtain the powerful drugs.

-December 12, 2018 - According to the latest numbers from the CDC's National Center for Health Statistics, fentanyl is now the most commonly used drug involved in drug overdoses.
+December 12, 2018 - According to the National Center for Health Statistics, fentanyl is now the most commonly used drug involved in drug overdoses.
 The rate of drug overdoses involving the synthetic opioid skyrocketed by about 113% each year from 2013 through 2016.